-Another amazing opal spot in the Yowah region
+Koroit Opal Mine Another amazing opal spot in the Yowah region

-I visited Koroit opal mine back in 1973.
+I visited Koroit opal mine back in 1968.
 It was on a property called Boobora station.
-What attracted me most of all as we rattled along the old corrugated road between Cunnamulla and Charleville, western Queensland, was the beautiful streams of hot crystal clear water gushing from bore heads.
+What attracted me most of all as we rattled along the old corrugated road between Cunnamulla and Charleville, western Queensland was the beautiful streams of hot crystal clear water gushing from bore heads.

-Of course back in those years, Renate and I knew very little about the history of the bore drains, installed by the old station owners to water their sheep and cattle.
+Of course, back in those years, Renate and I knew very little about the history of the bore drains, installed by the old station owners to water their sheep and cattle.
 Even less about the amazing opal stones that were cleaved from the harsh ground.

 Somewhere I have a photo of myself, glaring down one of these holes dug by old opal miners dating back to the 19th century.
 They must have been on to something, judging by the amount of work they did.
-We didn’t find any opal during that visit, and it wasn’t until the mid eighties that we returned for further investigation.
+We didn’t find any opal during that visit, and it wasn’t until the mid-eighties that we returned for further investigation.

 My mate Roger and I decided to take our families on a little vacation to the Queensland opal mines.
 We were invited to stay in an old shearer’s camp for a couple of weeks.
 The kids had a wonderful time gathering wood for fires during the day and lighting up the old wood burning fire at night.

 Many people, particularly Europeans and Scandinavians in particular really like the interesting patterns, shapes and often ‘pictures’ seen in these beautiful pieces containing precious opal and ironstone mixed.

 This word was applied to this special stone to describe small precious flecks of opal captivated or held by mother ironstone.
 The varieties of this matrix are endless.
 I have coined the expression ‘Abstract’ opal to describe interesting patterns and shapes within the stone which have no recognizable similarity, but like an abstract oil painting, can be so fascinating to observe.